kasperwelbers/twitterAcademic/README.md

 > Really, you're writing an R package for the Twitter API?
 You didn't bother to check and find out that there's already this excellent rtweet package out there?

-I did, but the fancy new [Academic Twitter license](https://developer.twitter.com/en/solutions/academic-research) works with API V2, and that's not yet supported.
-In time it probably will, but in the meantime I and some colleagues needed this, so there.
+We did, but the fancy new [Academic Twitter license](https://developer.twitter.com/en/solutions/academic-research) works with API V2, and that's not yet supported.
+In time it probably will, but in the meantime we needed this, so there.
 You can install the package from GitHub.

 ```{r}